dsg-innosource/foreflow-docs/overview.md

 - foreflow can now be configured to sync data between a Dataset and a Table using the new "Dataset to Table" task type.

-- foreflow now supports Postgres database connections!
+- foreflow now supports Postgres database connections

-- Users can now see the details of currently running Orchestrate tasks.
+- Users can now see the details of currently running Orchestrate tasks

 - foreflow now allows Conditional Table Actions